IEDB/PEPMatch/README.md

 Preprocessed data is stored in a SQLite or pickle format and only has to be performed once.

-As a competition to improve tool performance, we created a benchmarking framework with instructions below.
+As a competition to improve tool performance, we created a benchmarking framework with instructions [here](./benchmarking).

 ### Requirements